messageCross Icon

 npm create vite@latest my-ts-app --template react-ts

-Let’s say you have a simple Namaste component:
+Let’s look at a simple Namaste component:

 Code